rrincones/NFT-preview-card-component/README.md

 ### Continued development

-For future projects, I want to keep learning how to implement better solutions that lend to the optimal user experience.
-I want to get better at thinking through all the technical details.
+For future projects, I want to keep learning how to implement better solutions that lend to an optimal user experience.
+I also want to get better at thinking through all the technical details.

 ### Useful resources